 I also took a few minutes to look through some of the game play options provided with the game.
 Lowering the difficulty was one of the first ones I went for.
 Changing the voices from English to Japanese was also fun.

 If you like Castlevania and think that a fighting game set in that universe is right up your alley then, by all means, pick this game up.
 If you are looking for a solid fight game for the Wii you may be disappointed in this one.
-Between the camera and distance judging problems you may find yourself annoyed with this game rather quickly.
+Between the camera and distance judging problems you may find yourself hating this game rather quickly.